Legnano: Prehistory and Roman times

 The most ancient evidence of settlement in Legnano dates to the Remedello culture (21st–19th centuries BC).
 Later it was a Celtic center, conquered by the Romans in the 1st century BC.

 Since ancient times the inhabitants of Legnano lived on the edge of the river Olona Valley.
 These land, higher than the river, were not flooded by the regular floods of the waterway.
-As a result, the most important archaeological finds, from prehistory to Roman rule, were discovered along the edges of the river Olona valley; these finds mainly refer to inhumations.
+As a result, the most important archaeological finds, from prehistory to Roman rule, were discovered along the edges of the Olona valley; these finds mainly refer to inhumations.

 The oldest furnishings found in Legnano are fragments of a vase that can be traced back to Remedello's culture.
 They were born between 1926 and 1928 near the border between Castellanza and Legnano, dating from between 34th century BC and 22nd century BC.
 Bronzes dating back to the 4th century BC and 1st century BC (linked to La Tène culture) have been found from an archaeological site near the strada statale del Sempione.

-The ancient vicus of Legnanum, which belonged to the regio XI Transpadana, one of Italy's Augustean regions, was connected to the surrounding areas through important communication routes, the most important of which was a Roman road built in the 1st century AD, the Via Severiana Augusta, which skirted Olona river at the modern strada statale del Sempione, which connected ancient Mediolanum (the modern Milano) to Lake Maggiore.
+The ancient vicus of Legnanum, which belonged to the regio XI Transpadana, one of Italy's Augustean regions, was connected to the surrounding areas through important communication routes, the most important of which was a Roman road built in the 1st century AD, the Via Severiana Augusta, which skirted the Olona River at the modern strada statale del Sempione, which connected ancient Mediolanum (the modern Milano) to Lake Maggiore.

 The most important Roman-era finds were discovered in 1925 in a necropolis in the east of the city.
 The necropolis contained coins, plates, cups, glasses, balsamari, mirrors, and iron utensils.
 Other tombs dating back to the same period were found in 1985 near the old town, while other archaeological excavations revealed late Roman objects.
 This kit consisted of pebbles, knives, razors and buckles.
 All these objects are on display in the Museo civico Guido Sutermeister.